Jaejun-Project/IOS_ShareVideoImg/README.md

-# IOS Flashcard Application
+# IOS Share Video & Image Application

 ## Assignment proposal
-Create Flashcard app to help users study and memories technical terms
+Upload your images or videos and share with outhers

 ## Prerequisites